SantoshYadaw/insurance-fraud-detection/README.md

   <br>
 </p>

 The difference between ROC AUC vs other metrics such as Accuracy or F1 is that ROC chooses the best model, before any threshold tuning.
-In a classification scenario, it is possible to tune the threshold in order to predict more positive class, or more negative class.
+In a classification problems, it is possible to tune the threshold in order to predict more positive class, or more negative class.
 Hence, it is possible for a model to produce many different Accuracy or F1, depending on threshold tuning.

 ROC AUC gets the performance of the model before any threshold tuning by looking at the trade off between True Positive Rate and False Positive Rate.
 A model with high ROC AUC means that the model performs well in all threshold tuning, and hence could be tuned to maximize any metrics, such as accuracy, F1/F0.5/F2.